-Section 10.4 You can also make complaints about quality of care to the Quality Improvement Organization 219 Section 10.5 You can also tell Medicare about your complaint 219
+Section 10.5 You can also tell Medicare about your complaint 216

 Section 1.1 What to do if you have a problem or concern

 This chapter explains two types of processes for handling problems and concerns:

 - For some types of problems, you need to use the process for coverage decisions and appeals. - For other types of problems, you need to use the process for making complaints.